 Eventually, our world got smaller.
 Travel costs and possibilities got better and the internet became the tool that all of us would be Montana ranchers used to find places that weren’t possible before.
 This led me to join Venture West Ranches as a Farm & Ranch Real Estate salesperson once we sold our business in Dallas and moved to Montana.
 I have learned a lot about ranches in Montana and kept seeing similar thoughts from people coming here to purchase Montana ranches.
 I want to share some of the insights I have seen and learned from them.

 I will call it an evolution that people go through when they start looking at Montana hunting ranches for sale and eventually buy one.
 It starts with being something cool to bring friends to their Montana Ranch to hunt and fish.
 Almost, at times, a show and tell at first.
 Along the way before long, most of my clients realize just how many great memories they are creating with friends and family.
+I go more into depth about this in our article about Texas Pig Hunting.
 The Montana ranch becomes a part of the family.
 Just like my ranch, memories flood back when you are driving or walking around the ranch.
 Many good memories and then there is always the not so good memories.
-My son got bit by a Copperhead on our ranch and it led to a month long ordeal that was scary, close to life threatening but also shaped him.
+My son got bit by a Copperhead on our ranch and it led to a month-long ordeal that was scary, close to life-threatening but also shaped him.
 It led him to golf and he is on scholarship at the United States Air Force Academy.
-If he had not been this good at golf his dream of going to the Air Force Academy may never have been realized.
+If he had not been this good at golf, his dream of going to the Air Force Academy may never have been realized.
 I walk by the spot where he got bit and the whole thought process goes through my head.
 God does make good things out of bad things.
-That stupid snake led him to doing something he loves at a place he dreamed of attending.
-I only tell you that story because I have friends, acquaintances and clients that have purchased a Montana hunting ranch for sale that all have their stories of the role their Montana ranch has played in their families lives.
+That stupid snake led him to do something he loves at a place he dreamed of attending.
+I only tell you that story because I have friends, acquaintances, and clients that have purchased a Montana hunting ranch for sale that all have their stories of the role their Montana ranch has played in their families lives.

 You get to observe things that not many people in the world get to see.
 A bald eagle catching a trout right in front of you, walking out your front door and almost bumping into a moose.
 Elk bugling in the middle of the night so loud that you have to yell at them out your window.
 These are not made up but actual occurrences on Montana ranches.

 Running a Montana ranch also teaches you about having to make hard decisions in life.
 If you own a Montana hunting ranch you may have to decide which wild animal to take to improve genetics.
-What plant to crop to help increase population of certain species.
+What crop to plant to help increase the population of certain species.
 It will teach you skinning skills that I know have turned kids into wanting to be Surgeons.
-Nature is a fantastic school room filled with problem solving skills and lessons.
+Nature is a fantastic school room filled problem-solving living skills and lessons.
 Some of those decisions give you instantaneous feedback, while some, may take decades to find out if you chose right.
 Those skills are transferable to any job market ever put on this earth.

 A ranch lifestyle also teaches you about people.
 When I found someone that liked to round up cattle, fly fish and said that grass looks good enough to eat, I knew I had found my soul mate.
 When someone says this is too hard when you are doing a ranch task you know you have some training to do.
 If you can laugh at each other when you have to hose off outside before going in, you found the kind of people you want in your foxhole.